aselshall/eds/README.md

 - be present in class, meaning avoid web browsing, texting, off subject discussions, or other non-academic activities that impact your class participation grade
 - read assigned materials _before_ class to prepare for discussion and to incorporate what is learned from the readings in the class discussion
 - fill-out exit ticket meaningfully to provide instructor with constructive feedback and suggestions
+- Every class you need to fill-out the exit ticket consistutes 50% of your participation grade

 All these will be evident by the quality of your class participation, which form the majority of your participation grade.